x4d3/blog/_posts/2023-01-12/2023-01-12-hoffman-septet.md

 layout: post
 title: "Contes d'Hoffman: Septet"
 category: Music
+description: I do like when everyone is singing at the same time.
 ---

 I do like when everyone is singing at the same time.